The Causal Action in Minkowski Space and Surface Layer Integrals: Computation of bosonic conserved surface layer integrals

-Before going on, we clarify how to handle the integration constants when rewriting factors~$1/t$ as $\omega$-integrals: Clearly, integrating over~$\omega$ and keeping spherical symmetry gives us the freedom to add an arbitrary function of~$k$.
+Before going on, we clarify how to handle the integration constants when rewriting factors~$1/t$ as $\omega$-integrals: Clearly, integrating over~$\omega$ while preserving the spherical symmetry of the kernel gives us the freedom to add an arbitrary function of~$k$.
 In position space, this corresponds to a distributional contribution supported at~$t=0$, which vanishes when multiplying by~$t$.
 Since in position space, the distribution is supported on the light cone, this distributional contribution at~$t=0$ must vanish away from the origin~$\xi=0$.
-This condition can be satisfied in momentum space by demanding that the distribution be harmonic, i.e.
+This condition can be satisfied in momentum space by demanding that the distribution be harmonic, i.e.,

 When integrating over~$\omega$, we always choose the integration constant such that this equation holds.

 In the following sections, our task is to evaluate integrals of kernels~$A(x,y)$ of the form~\eqref{Axydef}.
 More precisely, the expressions of interest are